 The GOD’S CHILD Project

-In 1991, Mr. Atkinson founded The GOD’S CHILD Project.
+In 1991, Mr. Atkinson returned to Guatemala, Central America after receiving hundreds of letters from children he had worked with during the 1980’s and founded The GOD’S CHILD Project.
 The GOD’S CHILD Project is a nonpolitical international humanitarian organization that develops and administers health, education, family foster care, community development, and human rights protection systems in the world’s poorest nations.

-Patrick Atkinson is the Executive Director of The GOD’S CHILD Project, which currently cares for and educates 5,000+ orphaned and abandoned boys and girls, and provides education, medical care, legal aide, development skills, and human rights to 8,700 widowed, single, and abandoned mothers and their dependents worldwide.
+Patrick Atkinson is the Executive Director of The GOD’S CHILD Project, which currently cares for and educates abandoned, single, and widowed mothers and their dependents, orphaned and abandoned boys and girls, and provides education, medical care, legal aide, development skills, and human trafficking prevention, rescue, and recovery.

 La Asociacion Nuestros Ahijados

-Patrick Atkinson founded La Asociacion Nuestros Ahijados in 1991 and remains the Consulting Director.
-La Asociacion Nuestros Ahijados is a Guatemala-registered nonprofit charity dedicated to breaking individuals, families and communities out of poverty through education, support, and formation.
-The programs currently provide assistance to over 12,000 individuals in Guatemala.
+Patrick Atkinson founded La Asociación Nuestros Ahijados in 1991 and remains the Consulting Director.
+La Asociación Nuestros Ahijados is a Guatemala-registered nonprofit charity dedicated to breaking individuals, families and communities out of poverty through education, support, and formation.

-Known collective and informally as El Proyecto, or The Project, Nuestros Ahijados operates several schools, the Atkinson Family Medical Clinics, Casa Jackson for Malnourished Infants, the Bob and Joan Scheel Academic and Vocational Training Center, the Santa Madre Homeless Shelter, the ServiceTeam Experience (which brings individual and group volunteers from around the world to Central America to build homes, provide medical care, work in schools, and engage in disaster relief.
+Known collective and informally as El Proyecto, or The Project, Nuestros Ahijados operates several schools as well as The Atkinson Family Medical Clinics, Casa Jackson Hospital for Malnourished Infants, The Bob and Joan Scheel Academic and Vocational Training Center, the Santa Madre Homeless Shelter, the International ServiceTeam Experience (which brings individual and group volunteers from around the world to Central America to build homes, provide medical care, work in schools, and engage in disaster relief.

 Nuestros Ahijados is the Central American base of operations for the Institute for Trafficked, Exploited & Missing Persons.